Discovering the Basque Country: A Culinary Journey

 Experience San Sebastian's charm through a private city tour that begins at the dramatic Comb of the Wind sculpture and Igeldo Mountain's panoramic views, before exploring the Belle Époque grandeur of the City Center with its iconic landmarks.
 The journey continues through the historic Old Town, where cobbled streets lead to Constitution Square.
 You’ll be immersed in the rich cultural heritage of this stunning town while you experience the essence of Basque cuisine as you for pintxos in San Sebastian's Old Town and City Center for gourmet tastings.

-This morning, during our market tour in San Sebastian you will visit the two main food markets, La Bretxa and San Martin, to learn about Basque gastronomy and the different local products sold in them.
+This morning, you will visit the two main food markets, La Bretxa and San Martin, to learn about Basque gastronomy and the different local products sold in them.

 We’ll continue to Bilbao and check into the hotel.
-The rest of the afternoon and evening at leisure.
+The rest of the day at leisure.

 This morning, we’re drive along the rugged Basque coastline that stretches along the Bay of Biscayne, offering dramatic cliffs, hidden coves, and charming fishing villages.
-A short drive inland leads to the historic town of Guernica, inspiration of Picasso's masterpiece after the bombing of this seat of Basque culture by the Nazis in 1937.
+A short drive inland leads to the historic town of Guernica, the seat of Basque culture, memorialized by Picasso's masterpiece after the bombing of by the Nazis in 1937.
 We’ll visit the preserved Assembly House with its ancient oak tree where Basques have convened since the Middle Ages make agreements and enact laws.

 This evening we’ll meet for a farewell dinner.